 1997 – summer

 Eli Jones attempts to form a new back up band for the long dormant project involving the work of singer/songwriter Jon Woodstock.
 At first, only Jones and Woodstock work together on this, but soon jam band musician Scott Doerfler is brought into the mix.
 The newer member and Jones eventually clash over creative differences.
-As a result, Jones leaves the project early on before any shows or even a full set of material is ever put together for the group.
-Nonetheless, this summer ’97 collaboration creates a musical template for The Pink Slips – a late 90′s trio featuring Woodstock, Jones, and Trevor Murray.
-This band goes on to play shows with only tenuous connections to the TGA scene.
+As a result, Jones leaves the project early on before any shows or even a full set of material is ever put together.
+Nonetheless, this summer ’97 collaboration creates a musical template for The Pink Slips – a late 90’s trio featuring Woodstock, Jones, and Trevor Murray, a band that goes on to play shows with only tenuous connections to the TGA scene.
 The Pink Slips remain active until Eli Jones tragically succumbs to an accidental death on June 11th 2000 at age 23.